 Our greedy appetite for attention

-For the same reason as above, clothing items and bags printed with brand names (in most cases, they’re founding designer names) look funny to me.
+For the same reason as above, clothing items and bags printed with brand nameslook funny to me (in most cases, they’re founding designer names).
 If someone wears a T-shirt printed with “Issey Miyake” for example, I’ll want to say a joke to him/her like “Miyake-san, you have to write your class number as well.”
 What’s the point of advertising the name of someone else?
-Anyway, the point is we humans seem to be quite self-assertive and like to even express what we like, while loudly asserting our privacy rights.
+Anyway, the point is we humans seem to be quite self-assertive and like to even express what we like, while loudly asserting our privacy rights on the other hand.
 Today, my question is whether brand names should be displayed so as to be seen from the outside?

 The case of Ittala and New Era

 In Japan, there are some disputes over this issue.
 Let me share famous ones as follows.
 The first one is “the Ittala sticker dispute.”
 If you google “Ittala” in Google Japan, come up many webpages where people debate if they should peel off the Ittala sticker after purchase.
 That may be simply because the design of the Ittala sticker is too good.
 Another one is New Era baseball caps.
 Most of the people seem to leave the sticker on the brim.
 I always wondered and finally found a plausible reason.
 There’s a lot of counterfeit in the market.
 In a sense, the sticker plays the original role of brand logo: a kind of certificate for authenticity.

 The last one is Maison Margiela, a fashion brand from France.
 This is the dispute I like best.
 Probably, the brand doesn’t want to highlight the brand name too much.
 The brand tag is just tacked only in the four corners of the tag, so that customers can remove it easily after purchase.
 The four tacking stitches can be seen from the outside.
 Ironically, most of the Japanese customers seem to leave the tag, and accordingly the brand of Maison Margiela is sometimes called “the four-point tag” in Japan.